crossmar/website-source/content/person/regina_lionheart.md

 # List your qualifications (such as academic degrees).

 [[education.courses]]
-  course = "BSc in Oceanography and Apllied Calculus and Statistics" institution = " University of Washington" year = 2017
+  course = "BSc in Oceanography and Applied Calculus and Statistics" institution = " University of Washington" year = 2017